 Every Phoenix home is unique, each with its own charm and its own needs.
 Likewise, all the windows in your Phoenix home are unique as well.
-Their dimensions, shape, the way they face and more will vary and affect the type of window treatment that suits them best.
+Their dimensions, shape, the direction they face and more will vary and affect which window treatment suits them best.

-But more than any other factor, the style of window may be the most important for finding your ideal window treatment.
+But more than any other factor, the window style may be the most important for finding your perfect window treatment.
 These are our picks for window treatments to match the specialty window varieties found in Phoenix homes.

 Our recommendation for sidelight window treatments: Plantation shutters.
 Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.

-Octagonal windows are some of the most interesting and attention-grabbing windows there are in Phoenix homes.
-With their special geometry, you would be careless to cover them up with a run-of-the-mill window treatment like curtains or blinds.
+Octagonal windows are some of the most appealing and attention-grabbing windows there are in Phoenix homes.
+With their special geometry, you would be remiss to cover them up with a run-of-the-mill window treatment like curtains or blinds.
 Rather, choose a window treatment that can be customized to the window’s unique geometry so you’re always able to reap the benefits of your octagon window.

 Our recommendation for octagonal window treatments: Plantation shutters and window film.
-Shutters are built to fit seamlessly within an octagonal window frame, bolstering its unique shape and style.
+Shutters are built to fit seamlessly within an octagon frame, bolstering its unique shape and style.
 Similarly, window film adheres directly to the window pane, keeping the octagonal window’s awesome shape on full display.

 When talking about “wide windows,” we’re referring to windows with a width greater than 4‘.
 This covers full wall windows that stretch beyond what typical window treatments would cover.
 For these wide windows, Phoenix homeowners might want to think about how effectively a window treatment will let them keep their privacy and block light and temperature flow that wide windows typically allow.
 Lastly, wide window treatments should be simple to use, as there’s a lot of window area that they need to cover.

 Our recommendation for wide window treatments: Panel tracks, roller shades or plantation shutters.
-Roller shades are easy to operate, and their simple look works well with wide windows.
+Roller shades operate easily, and their simple look works well with wide windows.
 A panel track is a kind of shade with wide panels of fabric that slide along a track–perfect for wide windows.
 Plantation shutters can give you a bit better energy efficiency and privacy than shades do, so if maintaining a consistent temperature is a priority, shutters might be your go-to.

-Rake or angled windows are popping up a lot more in contemporary home design.
+Angled windows (sometimes called “rake” windows) are popping up a lot more in contemporary home design.
 A problem with angled window treatments, like with octagon windows, is getting one that fits your unique window shape.
 Remember also that many angled windows are in harder-to-reach places, such as where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is usually best for angled windows.

 Our recommendation for angled and rake windows: Plantation shutters.
 In addition to being 100% customizable to fit the precise angles and shape of your rake windows, but the shutter louvers can usually be set at a single, perfect angle without ever needing to be readjusted - awesome for windows in hard to reach spots.